Ife-Calis/Restaurant-website/README.md

 ## Contributing

-This project is a collaboration between Ifechukwu Anyika and Iwuoha Chioma.
+This project is a collaboration between Ifechukwu Anyika and Iwuoha Chioma Lynda.
 We welcome contributions from the community!
 To contribute, follow these steps:

 1. **Fork the repository.**
 2. **Create a new branch:**